FormidableLabs/victory/docs/src/content/docs/victory-legend.md

 `VictoryLegend` uses the standard `dataComponent` prop.
 [Read about it here](/docs/common-props#datacomponent)

-below is an example of using CustomIcons as dataComponent in VictoryLegend.
+An example of using Custom icons as `dataComponent` in `VictoryLegend`.

 ```playground_norender
 const {FaSun,FaMoon} = reactIconsFa;